 You should not do any heavy lifting or overhead movement for the first six weeks.

 Follow up:

-You will see a shoulder specialist within three weeks of your injury.
+You will see a shoulder specialist three weeks after your injury.
 They may do another x-ray to check the position of your fracture.
 They will explain the next stage of your rehabilitation.
-If you have not received your appointment letter within 1 week, please contact us.